 Students claiming Youth Allowance or Austudy can claim online through the Department of Human Services.

-ABSTUDY helps Aboriginal and Torres Strait Islander students undertaking approved full-time or part-time study.
+ABSTUDY helps Aboriginal or Torres Strait Islander students undertaking approved full-time or part-time study.
 ABSTUDY consists of a fortnightly means-tested living allowance, as well as additional components, to help with the costs associated with study.

 For more information about ABSTUDY, contact the Department of Human Services or call the ABSTUDY line on 1800 132 317.